TiNezlobinsky/SplineLV/README.md

 Tap "Export" near the "Construct" button to export constructed mesh as vtk file.

+It's better to visualize the full model with Paraview if you want to better see the fiber fields (problems with the fibers visual scaling so far).

 ### CUDACubeFiles:

-Binary files preparation.
+Binary files preparation (switched off by default).

 Pass this package if you don't need electrophysiological modeling and don't use weighted scheme.

 ### DiffuseFibrosis:

-Diffuse fibrosis distribution.
+Diffuse fibrosis distribution (switched off by default).

 Pass this package if you don't need electrophysiological modeling and don't use weighted scheme.